Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/04-Create-a-Lake-Database.md

 2. With **Table_1** selected, in the **General** tab under the database design canvas, change the **Name** property to **Customer**.

-3. Expand the **Storage settings for table** section and note that the table will be stored as delimited text in the **files/RetailDB/Customer** folder in the default data lake store for your Synapse workspace.
+3. Scroll down in the **General** tab, expand the **Storage settings for table** section and note that the table will be stored as delimited text in the **files/RetailDB/Customer** folder in the default data lake store for your Synapse workspace.
 4. On the **Columns** tab, note that by default, the table contains one column named **Column_1**.
 Edit the column definition to match the following properties:

     ![Change to Azure AD user account](./images/DP-203(4-1).png)